-Overview: Advisory Fee-Based Program with the flexibility of being a client directed account, with one of CSM's advisory representatives assisting with the investment recommendations or allowing the CSM Advisory Rep to manage portfolio on a discretionary basis.
+Overview: Advisory Fee-Based Program with the flexibility of being a client directed account, with one of CSM's advisory representatives assisting with the investment recommendations or allowing the CSM Advisory Rep to manage portfolio on a discretionary or non-discretionary basis.
 The minimum accounts size is \$25,000.

-The client pays an Advisory Fee for the advisory services offered under this program.
+Cost of Services: The client pays an Advisory Fee for the advisory services offered under this program.
 The Advisory fee is paid to CSM.
-The total Advisory fee for the program can range from 0..30% to 2.0%.
-The custodian charges a program fee up to 0.30%.
+The total Advisory fee for the program can range from 0.30% to 2.0%.
+The custodian charges a program fee up to 0.20%.
 CSM receives a portion of this fee but the IAR is not compensated.
 CSM shares the remaining portion of the Advisory fee with the IAR based upon the provisions of a contract between the two parties.
-Fees are charged quarterly (effective July 1, 2019), in advance, based upon account value and are calculated as an annualized asset-based fee.
+Fees are charged monthly (effective April 1, 2023), in advance, based upon account value and are calculated as an annualized asset-based fee.
 Clients may terminate the agreement at any time.
 The Advisory Fee is negotiable.